xi-xo/event-curia/README.md

 Copy code
 npm start
 Run the App on Your Device:

-Follow the instructions in the terminal to open the app on your device or emulator.
+Follow the instructions in the terminal to open the app Usage
-Usage
 Explore Events: Browse through a curated list of events and find the ones that interest you.
 Sign Up: Click on an event to view details and sign up with ease.